rundeck/rundeck/docs/en/manpages/man5/resource-yaml-v12.5.md

 `hostname`

 :    Hostname of the node.
 This can be any IP Address or hostname to address the node.
+     Since hostname is used to make SSH connections, it is possible to overload the value to include port number. (eg, hostname:port).

 `username`